 As the dogs became increasingly vital to the cattle industry of Queensland, they gained the name Queensland Blue Heeler.
 They later became known as Australian Heeler, and then Australian Cattle Dog.
 A standard for the breed, emphasizing the Dingo characteristics, was drawn up in 1897.
 The Australian Cattle Dog was slow to catch on in America, however, perhaps because the breed bore little resemblance to established herding breeds.
 When given a chance, they proved their merits and were welcomed as herders and pets.
 The AKC recognized the breed in 1980.

-Smart, hardy, independent, stubborn, tenacious, energetic and untiring, these are all traits essential to a driver of headstrong cattle, and all traits of the Australian Cattle Dog.
-This dog must have a job to do or he will expend his efforts on unacceptable jobs of his own.
-Given challenging mental and hard physical exercise daily, he is among the most responsive and obedient of dogs, an exemplary partner in adventure.
-He tends to nip at the heels of running children, but is good with older children.
+Smart, hardy, independent, stubborn, tenacious, energetic, and untiring— these are all traits essential to a driver of headstrong cattle, and all traits of the Australian Cattle Dog.
+Given challenging mental and hard physical exercise daily, this breed is among the most responsive and obedient of dogs.
+The Cattle Dog tends to nip at heels of running children, but is good with older children.

 The Australian Cattle Dog is active and tireless.
 A good jog or long workout, coupled with obedience lessons or other intellectual challenges, is essential every day; a bored ACD can be destructive.
 They are happiest when they have a job to perform, and especially when that job is herding.
 This breed is unsuited for apartment life.
 The coat needs brushing or combing weekly to remove dead hairs.